cdeddie/c-parser/README.md

 # C Parser Project

 ## Intro
 This project is a C parser written in C++.
 It takes C code as input and generates an Abstract Syntax Tree (AST).
-The AST can be output in either JSON format or as a plain text tree representation.
+The AST can be output as a plain text tree representation, or as an HTML tree structure using ul and li

 ## Requirements
 - C++ compiler with support for at least C++17 (e.g., GCC 8 or later, Clang 5 or later)